Detection Rules

 The MITRE ATT&CK framework is a knowledge base created by MITRE to document tactics and techniques based on real-world observations.
 The framework offers a blueprint for teams on where to focus their detection efforts by identifying where threats fall within the attack chain.
 For more information about the MITRE ATT&CK framework, visit: https://attack.mitre.org/

-Each Rapid7 ABA detection rule is mapped to a MITRE ATT&CK tactic and technique, which you can view within the table on the Attacker Behavior Analytics tab.
+Rapid7 detection rules are mapped to MITRE ATT&CK tactics and technique.
 Click into a detection rule to view the associated MITRE ATT&CK mapping.

 You can also find a detailed view of all MITRE ATT&CK tactics and techniques on the MITRE ATT&CK Matrix tab.
 Click into a technique or subtechnique to see a description and mitigations recommended by MITRE.
 Techniques and sub-techniques that are covered by Rapid7 detection rules are indicated by a green bar, and expand to show associated rules.
 Use the Tactics & Techniques shown toggle to view the entire MITRE ATT&CK framework, or only tactics & techniques covered by Rapid7.